TYPSET and RUNOFF: Other versions and implementations

-The origin of IBM's SCRIPT (markup) software began in 1968 when "IBM contracted Stuart Madnick of MIT to write a simple document preparation ..." to run on CP/67.
-He modeled it on MIT's CTSS RUNOFF.
+The origin of IBM's SCRIPT software began in 1968 when IBM contracted Stuart Madnick of MIT to write a simple document preparation tool for CP/67, which he modelled on MIT's CTSS RUNOFF.

 Background

 RUNOFF was written in 1964 for the CTSS operating system by Jerome H. Saltzer in MAD and FAP.

 It actually consisted of a pair of programs, TYPSET (which was basically a document editor), and RUNOFF (the output processor).
 RUNOFF had support for pagination and headers, as well as text justification (TJ-2 appears to have been the earliest text justification system, but it did not have the other capabilities).

 RUNOFF is a direct predecessor of the runoff document formatting program of Multics, which in turn was the ancestor of the roff and nroff document formatting programs of Unix, and their descendants.
 It was also the ancestor of FORMAT for the IBM System/360, and of course indirectly of every computerized word processing system.

 Likewise, RUNOFF for CTSS was the predecessor of the various RUNOFFs for DEC's operating systems, via the RUNOFF developed by the University of California, Berkeley's Project Genie for the SDS 940 system.

 The name is alleged to have come from the phrase at the time, I'll run off a copy.

 TYPESET contains features inspired by a variety of other programs including Colossal Typewriter and Expensive Typewriter.